This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 The workflow becomes the unit of control.

-That is not prompt engineering.
-It is marketing operations design.
+That is marketing operations design.

-The approval moment is where the system either becomes safe or dangerous
+The approval moment is the boundary

 A content agent can do a lot of useful work before approval.